karthi1243/karthi1243/README.md

 - 👋 Hi, I’m karthik
 - 👀 I’m interested in the world of data analytics
-- 🌱 I’m currently learning various tools that would hel pme able to find insights
+- 🌱 I’m currently learning various tools that would help me able to find insights
 - 💞️ I’m looking to collaborate on any projects related to data